ttq186/MessMe/README.md

 - **MessMe** is designed to work well with laptop screens, so the UI may not be suitable on other screens.

 ## Credits
-- The design is inspired by [ChatVia](http://chatvia-dark.react.themesbrand.com/)
+- The UI design is inspired by [ChatVia](http://chatvia-dark.react.themesbrand.com/)